cgaddis36/Aws-ElasticBeanstalk-Setup-Guide/README.md

   - select Web server Environment
   - on the next Screen Enter an application name, I named mine: 'SampleApp'

-This will set up a new environment with
+This will set up a new environment with ruby selected as your platform.

+Pay close attention to the version and puma version that is required for current AWS Elastic beanstalk deploys.
+You must have the most up-to-date version of both ruby & puma in your gemfile that is listed on this page: https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.ruby

 # SSH Setup And Shell Commands
 Follow these steps to setup an elastic beanstalk environment connected to an AWS RDS Database